Create an access review of an access package in entitlement management

 For Number of hours, specify a number of hours.

-Based on your selection, a user's assignment to the access package expires on a certain date, a certain number of days after they are approved, or never.
+Based on your selection, a user's assignment to the access package expires on a certain date, a certain number of days after they're approved, or never.

-Click Show advanced expiration settings to show additional settings.
+Select Show advanced expiration settings to show other settings.

 To allow user to extend their assignments, set Allow users to extend access to Yes.